Smart-TCP: An Agentic AI-based Autonomous and Adaptive TCP Protocol: Experimental Evaluation

 \subsection{End-to-End Functional Validation}

-Section~\ref{sec:4_1} validates the fidelity of the agent's cognitive core in a static context.
+Section~\ref{sec:4_3} evaluates the fast-path model in static packet-level prediction.
 However, static accuracy does not guarantee successful dynamic interaction.
 To address this, we implement the dual-agent interaction framework illustrated in Fig.~\ref{fig:1}.
-We deploy two autonomous Smart-TCP agents to function respectively as the Client and Server, establishing a complete end-to-end connection.
-This experiment rigorously tests the collaborative capabilities and functional completeness of our agentic system.
+We deploy two Smart-TCP agents to function respectively as the Client and Server, establishing a complete end-to-end connection.
+This experiment evaluates whether the agents can complete a full TCP lifecycle under ideal session conditions.